• Slide title

 Fairholme Open Art Prize is pleased to have Georgia Hayward as our 2025 FACETS Curator.

-Georgia is an Meanjin-based artist, curator and artsworker with cultural connections to the Maranganji people in west Queensland.
+Georgia Hayward is an Meanjin-based artist, curator and artsworker with cultural connections to the Maranganji people in west QLD.
 She has a Bachelor of Fine Arts (Visual Arts) and Bachelor of Business (Management) from the Queensland University of Technology.

 Georgia has worked across several arts organisations, including the Caboolture Regional Art Gallery, Toowoomba Regional Art Gallery and previously as the Exhibitions Coordinator at Outer Space.
 In addition to these roles, she has also curated several independent exhibitions and public programs.